Terms and conditions

 (ii) subject to clause 14.1, at least 30 days prior to each anniversary of the Effective Date for the Subscription Fees payable in respect of the next Renewal Period,

-and the Customer shall pay each invoice within 30 days after the date of such invoice.
+and the Customer shall pay each invoice within 30 days (or the invoice due date, whichever is sooner) after the date of such invoice.

-9.3 If the Supplier has not received payment within 30 days after the due date, and without prejudice to any other rights and remedies of the Supplier:
+9.3 If the Supplier has not received payment within 30 days (or the invoice due date, whichever is sooner) after the due date, and without prejudice to any other rights and remedies of the Supplier:

 (a) the Supplier may, without liability to the Customer, disable the Customer’s password, account and access to all or part of the Services and the Supplier shall be under no obligation to provide any or all of the Services while the invoice(s) concerned remain unpaid; and